jparras/dgm_classes/README.md

 * [Estimation of a noisy vector](/simple_models/unknown_vector_inference.ipynb) shows an inference example of an unknown vector from noisy measurements.
 * [VI with MF on a hierarchical Gaussian](/simple_models/vi_mean_field.ipynb) shows an example of Variational Inference using a Mean-Field approximation on a hierarchical Gaussian distribution.

+## DGM models
+These coes are intended to understand and exemplify some of the key ideas used in Deep Generative models.
+Hence, the methods used are simplified so as to maximize the understanding of the principles underlying these methods, and their performance is clearly limited against state-of-the-art implementations.
+* [Linear flow with Gaussian data](/dgm/linear_flow_gaussian.ipynb) shows how to implement a simple linear flow to transform a Gaussian distribution into another one, making special emphasis on the random variable transformation involved.

 ## PASD students guide

 | Example      | Link |